Forest Fires and Lung Health Fact Sheet

 - irritated eyes

 - runny nose

 - worsening of allergies

 If you have lung disease such as Asthma or Chronic Obstructive Pulmonary Disease (COPD), you are especially at risk.
-Worsening Asthma or COPD symptoms that are not managed can lead to an Asthma emergency or a COPD lung attack, which can be just as deadly as a heart attack.
+Worsening Asthma or COPD symptoms that are not managed can lead to an Asthma emergency or a COPD lung attack.
+A COPD lung attack (COPD flare-up) can be just as deadly as a heart attack.
 Both a COPD lung attack and an Asthma emergency may result in the need for hospitalization and even death.

 If you have Asthma or COPD, you may experience worsening of symptoms such as:

 - shortness of breath